Unlocatable or Stolen Equipment

 Reporting Unlocatable or Stolen Equipment

 Casualty loss - If equipment is destroyed or irreparably damaged through fire, flood, or accident, it is considered a casualty loss.
-Please see Lesson 3: Other Disposals and Presumed Disposals (PDF) of FA103 FABweb Transfers and Disposals.
+Please see Lesson 3: Other Disposals and Presumed Disposals of FA103 FABweb Transfers and Disposals.

 Unlocatable Equipment - If an item of equipment cannot be found after a thorough search, such as during biennial inventory, it is considered unlocatable.
 Unlocatable equipment may be removed from the official property record if certain conditions are met.
-Please see Lesson 3: Other Disposals and Presumed Disposals (PDF) of FA103 FABweb Transfers and Disposals.
+Please see Lesson 3.2: Other Disposals and Presumed Disposals for disposal instructions.

 Sponsor-titled equipment